ilanpillemer/ilanpillemer.github.io/_subjects/acme.md

 * Rectangular Block Selection
 * Syntax high-lighting of code
+  * Interestingly this has virtually no impact on me once I am focusing and working my mind sees all it needs to see and the syntax highlighting fades away.
+In fact the syntax highlighting perhaps is more distracting that you realise, and its more peacock that useful in reality.
+If you need syntax highlighting to understand the code you are writing there is probably a bigger problem afoot.
+Though similar to my thoughts about code folding not sure how this applies to code you have not written, or perhaps written in languages where syntax is needs highlighting to be read?

 * Code completion
   * The impact this has had on me, is that I now read through the godoc of each package